PSU-ICDS/containers/README.md

 ```

 Now users can have the newest version of R!

+#### Update 8/9/2020
+The R installer now relies on `tar.gz` files stored in the `src` directory.
+I did this because the server that I would download the .rpm file from was very unweildy and not very dependable.
+Therefore, I modified the script to use files already stored on the cluster.

 # License
 This repository is licensed under the GNU General Public License v3.0.
 For more information on what this license entails, please feel free to visit https://www.gnu.org/licenses/gpl-3.0.en.html